zhanymkanov/fastapi-best-practices/README.md

 ## WIP: FastAPI Best Practices

 ### 1. Project Structure.
 Group files by module domain, not file types.
-I don't like the project structure presented by @tiangolo, where we separate file by their type (e.g. api, crud, models, schemas).
+I didn't like the project structure presented by @tiangolo, where we separate files by their type (e.g. api, crud, models, schemas).
-Structure that I find more scalable and evolvable is inspired by Netflix's [Dispatch](https://github.com/Netflix/dispatch_) with some little modifications.
+Structure that I find more scalable and evolvable is inspired by Netflix's [Dispatch](https://github.com/Netflix/dispatch) with some little modifications.
 ```
 fastapi-project
 ├── alembic/